ViktorBash/FtcRobotController/README.md

 - Git, for versioning and sharing the code

 ## About The Code
 The code is broken up into two parts: FtcRobotController and TeamCode.
-The part where you write code in is TeamCode.
-FtcRobotController contains useful samples for programs that can be implemented on the Robot under `FtcRobotController\FtcRobotController\src\main\java\org\firstinspires\ftc\robotcontroller\external\samples`
+The part where you write code in is TeamCode (most of the time you will be in TeamCode).
+FtcRobotController contains useful samples for programs that can be implemented on the Robot under `FtcRobotController\FtcRobotController\src\main\java\org\firstinspires\ftc\robotcontroller\external\samples`.

+## Code Architecture
+FTC Robotics has 2 types of programs made for the robot: Autonomous and TeleOp.
+These correspond to the times in the game when the teams can use controllers to drive the robots and when they can only spectate.
+- TeleOp code is ran when teams can use a controller to drive around the robot.
+This is hooking up the controller to the motors and servos of the robot.
+- Autonomous code is ran when teams cannot do anything, and the robot moves around on it's own.
+This is programming the robot to move around and do things on it's own.

 ## Motor Configuration